Do I Need a Website or do I need a Facebook Business Page?

 Social Media Should Support Your Website

-It is important to note that aside from giving up some control when using social media platforms, they’re still important to have.
+It is important to note that even though you are giving up some control when using social media platforms, they are still an important marketing tool.
 The only difference here is that you should use them to support your website, not take its place.
 To do so, use your Facebook business page to promote your website, post links to your website on Facebook thus driving traffic to your website.

 The idea is to get people to access your Facebook page and then click over to your website where they can browse through your products or list of services and learn more about why your company is so amazing.
 Once you get people to visit your website, you can then influence them to become a customer in whatever way you see best.

-On your website, you have a person’s full attention.
+On your website, you have your audiences full attention.
 You’re not in competition with anyone else.
 Sure, you might have to do some work to guide them to your website in the first place, but once you do, you’ve crossed your first and only hurdle.

 Your Website Is Important in Marketing